 Self-paced with live discussions on Sundays 2:00pm – 3:30pm EST/EDT

-Coaching group alumni only.
+Coaching group alumni or United Front: Building Trust students only.
 Stand by for the course to be re-released as a stand-alone, self-paced course later in 2022.

 This our most dense course.
 Join us to explore the intersection of community, culture, communication, trust, and selves-care woven together with the idea that there’s a direct connection between deliberately building internal culture and developing system-level resilience that may help protect your members from taking on new traumas in the future.